bullmoose20/MK-Docs/docs/komet/install/unraid.md

 # unRAID Walkthrough

-This article will walk you through getting Komet set up and running via Docker.
+This article will walk you through getting Kometa set up and running via Docker.
 It will cover:

-1. Installing Komet unRAID app
+1. Installing Kometa unRAID app
 2. Retrieving the image
 3. Setting up the initial config file
 4. Setting up a collection file and creating a couple sample collections